DuckLord-yes/Safe-Desktop-Duck/README.md

 # Safe-Desktop-Duck
-You may this if you disable
+You may stop the script if you disable java script in your settings.